 Still, don't diagnose yourself!
 If you have symptoms of hemiplegic migraine, get immediate medical help to rule out stroke.

 Don't try to endure a seemingly unending migraine.
 Ongoing pain -- pain that lasts longer than 3 days -- is a trait of status migrainosus.
 It can be caused by some medications or medication withdrawal.

 The pain and nausea from this type of migraine can be so intense that you may need hospital care.
 So don't suffer long-lasting migraine without help.
 Seek medical care.

-If you have pain and weakness around your eye, you need medical help.
+If you have pain and weakness around your eye, you need medical help right away.
 Rare symptoms like these may be due to ophthalmoplegic migraine -- what's now known as a neuralgia -- or a more serious condition.
 Ophthalmoplegic migraines often last a week and may cause a droopy eyelid, double vision, and other eye changes.

 When to Call the Doctor

-Call your doctor if you have the following migraine symptoms:
+Call your doctor right away if you have the following migraine symptoms: